weiliangjinca/grcwa/docs/usage.rst

 To get real-space epsilon profile reconstructured from the truncated Fourier orders ::

-  ep = Return_eps(self,which_layer,Nx,Ny,component='xx') # For patterned layer component = 'xx','xy','yx','yy','zz'; For uniform layer, currently it's assumed to be isotropic
+  ep = obj.Return_eps(which_layer,Nx,Ny,component='xx') # For patterned layer component = 'xx','xy','yx','yy','zz'; For uniform layer, currently it's assumed to be isotropic

 To get Fourier amplitude of fields at some layer at some zoffset ::